opendataloader-project/opendataloader-pdf/README.md

 java -jar ... [options] <INPUT FILE OR FOLDER>
 ```

-This will generate JSON file with layout recognition results in the specified output folder.
-Additionally, annotated PDF with recognized structures and Markdown file will be generated if options `--pdf` and `--markdown` are specified.
+This generates a JSON file with layout recognition results in the specified output folder.
+Additionally, annotated PDF with recognized structures and Markdown file are generated if options `--pdf` and `--markdown` are specified.

-By default all line breaks and hyphenation characters are be removed, the Markdown does not include any images and does not use any HTML.
+By default all line breaks and hyphenation characters are removed, the Markdown does not include any images and does not use any HTML.

 The option `--keeplinebreaks` to preserve the original line breaks text content in JSON and Markdown output.